pranjalthapar/pranjalthapar/README.md

 > Engineering AI systems that think, evaluate, and scale 🧠

 I'm an **Engineering Manager** specializing in AI Product Engineering — bridging the gap between rigorous ML evaluation and production-grade backend AI systems.
-Currently at **Accenture**, previously building LLM evaluation infrastructure at **Pfizer** and **Work & Co**.
+Currently at **Work & Co/ Accenture Song**, previously building LLM evaluation infrastructure at **Pfizer** and **Capital One**.

 ---